-The FMP must include identification and assessment of vulnerabilities, risks and opportunities with respect to climate change, as related to the activities described in the FMP.
-Adaptation and mitigation actions will be considered, as per relevant guidelines and policies to be included in the Terms of Reference.
+The FMP should include identification and assessment of vulnerabilities, risks and opportunities with respect to climate change, as related to the activities described in the FMP.
+Adaptation and mitigation actions should be considered, as per relevant guidelines and policies to be included in the Terms of Reference.

-9.0 Forest Management Plan Requirements: Part3 - Implementation and Monitoring
+9.0 Forest Management Plan Requirements: Part 3 - Implementation and Monitoring